Information about the Tokyo Marathon 2026 for anyone involved.

 On the day of the race, "SoundUD" ,which can display announcements in multiple languages, will be used.In addition, to accommodate communication in various situations, such as between people with hearing and visual impairments and in multiple languages, we recommend the use of the "UD Talk" app for volunteer activities.

-A "sustainable cheering area" will be set up in the finish area with priority given to people with disabilities and children.
+A "ACCESSIBLE VIEWING AREA" will be set up in the finish area with priority given to people with disabilities.